Authentic Lessons for 21st Century Learning

 30 Minute(s)

 Display slide 14 and pass out the attached Flowchart.
-Direct students to insert the equation on the slide in the top box of the flowchart.
-Walk students through the procedure of using the flowchart and how their "Yes" or "No" responses lead them to the final answer.
+Direct students to insert the equation shown on the slide into the top box of the flowchart.
+Walk students through the procedure for using the flowchart, explaining how their "Yes" or "No" responses lead them step by step to the final answer.

-• G means they guessed the answer and have no clue how to solve the problem.
+• G: Guessed the answer and have no clue how to solve the problem.

-• U means they are unsure if they completed all the steps correctly.
+• U: Unsure if they completed all the steps correctly.

 Display slides 16 and 17 to give students two more equations to solve using the flowchart and the GUS Method.

-Go to slide 18.
-Invite students to get out their Picture Notes from the Engage section of the lesson.
-Have students check to see if there is anything they need to add to their Picture Notes or anything they need to change based on what they have learned so far in the lesson.
+Display slide 18.
+Instruct students to retrieve their Picture Notes handouts from the Engage section of the lesson.
+Ask students to review their notes and identify if there is anything they need to add or revise based on what they have learned during the lesson.

 If students have any words they are still not sure about, allow them to ask questions of you or their classmates.
 You may choose to provide formal definitions at this time if students have any missing definitions or parts they don’t fully understand.